jgilbert20/Libre_PTC/README.md

 # LibrePTC

+**Current status**: For hacker/experimental use only.
+Not clean enough for regular use!

-**Current status**: It works on the SAMD11 architecture, but still cleaning things up to make it a "proper" API.
+It works on the SAMD11 architecture, but still cleaning things up to make it a "proper" API.

 # Introduction
 Ever wanted to add intuitive capacitive touch user interfaces to your hobby-grade Arduino project but frustrated by the lack of available libraries?